ScripturalStudies

 A symbol is not greater than what it symbolizes.
 A wedding ring is not greater than marriage itself.
 The picture of a child cannot replace the child.
 Similarly, the cross can never be equal to or greater than the death of Christ.

-When the cross is mentioned in the New Testament, it mostly does not refer to the wooden cross as much as to the sacrificial death of Jesus Christ.
+Often, when the cross is mentioned, it does not refer to a wooden cross as much as to the sacrificial death of Jesus Christ.

 The word cross comes from the NT Greek word stauros, and it means the following:

-Have you ever noticed that Jesus used the word “cross” (stauros) a few times, even before his own death?
-Certainly, Jesus never meant that his followers should carry a wooden cross or stake!
+When Jesus mentioned the “cross” (stauros) a few times before his death, he was not asking his followers to carry a wooden cross or stake!
 The cross Jesus meant is figurative.
 It represents the following:

 Standing in truth